plasticneko/bulma-templates/README.md

 I've added a "clean" branch for markup cleanups.
 A lot of these templates have uncessary HTML tags, aside from one or two, and I aim to clean them all.

+### Notes

+If you're finding that your footers are not tied to the very bottom of the page, take a look at [Philip Walton's Sticky Footer](https://philipwalton.github.io/solved-by-flexbox/demos/sticky-footer/).

 ### Legend

 RT - under reconfiguration